-To apply, applicants must submit the following in one single PDF file (max 5mb):
+To apply, applicants must submit the following in one PDF file:

-- Full Contact Details (including telephone, email, mobile number and address) with a short presentation.
+- A cover letter with full contact details (including telephone, email, mobile number and address) and a short presentation.

-- Project proposal stating goals and purpose of your stay: max 500 words (in the proposal, please include a section on how this residency will fit within your practice and why this is a good time for you to be applying for it).
+- Project or production proposal to be developed or completed during the residency period (in the proposal, please include a section on how this residency will fit within your practice and why this is a good time for you to be applying for it)

-- Documentation of recent work: max.
-20 works dating back no longer than 5 years.
+- Documented examples of recent work.
 Please note that a website link alone will not be accepted, a PDF portfolio is required.
 For voluminous files (like videos), please insert a link to the server/website/YouTube/Vimeo where the file can be viewed.
 Please include the basic information about each work (year, technique, materials, measures / duration etc.)

 All applications are to be submitted in English as one single file by email to: email@example.com

-For the title, please use your name and ”Jan van Eyck Academie alumni residency”.
+For the title, please use your name and ”LIFT alumni residency”.
 Please make sure that the files can be opened and that all the links to external sites work at least up to two months after the deadline has past.

 All applications will be reviewed by an international panel who will create a shortlist of three (3) applicants.
 The panel is formed by one Uniarts Helsinki Academy of Fine Arts representative and two invited international experts.
-The final decision will be made at the Jan van Eyck Academie by director Hicham Khalidi, and two other selection committee members.
+The final decision will be made by Chris Kennedy, Director at LIFT.
 All applicants will be notified about the outcome of their application within a month after closing the call.
 We will offer short overview feedback based on the decision-making framework when requested by the applicant at a specified time given when informing about the selection.

 All applications will be treated confidentially, only the staff and the jury concerned will have access to the information received.
 For further information on the handling of personal data, read Uniarts Helsinki’s data protection statement for scholarship applicants.